Get E-Book

 console.log(ee._events.data.length); // 2

-The listener function must be a function.
-Passing anything else - a string, a number, undefined - throws a TypeError.
-This is validated inside _addListener, the internal function that all registration methods funnel through.
-The check happens synchronously, before the 'newListener' event fires.
+Every registration path also validates the listener before touching emitter state.
+Passing anything other than a function, such as a string, a number, or undefined, throws a TypeError.
+The validation happens inside _addListener, the internal function that all registration methods funnel through, and it runs synchronously before the 'newListener' event fires.

 The newListener Event

-Before a listener is actually added, EventEmitter emits a 'newListener' event with the event name and the listener function as arguments.
+After validation but before the listener is actually added, EventEmitter emits a 'newListener' event with the event name and listener function as arguments.
 This fires before the listener is appended to the array.
-That ordering is intentional: if your 'newListener' handler itself calls on() for the same event, the new listener gets inserted before the one that triggered the 'newListener' emission.
+That ordering is intentional: if the 'newListener' handler calls on() for the same event, the listener it adds is inserted before the listener that triggered the 'newListener' emission.

 ee.on('newListener', (event, listener) => {